OUR PRIVACY RESPONSIBILITIES UNDER HIPAA

 Treatment: We may use your health information for our treatment activities, such as disclosing it to other healthcare providers as helpful to treat you.

-Payment: We may use and disclose your health information for our payment and collection activities, such as sending claims to insurance companies for the payment of certain covered medical services that Hope Pregnancy Center may provide.
+Payment: We may use and disclose your health information for our payment and collection activities, such as sending claims to insurance companies for the payment of certain covered medical services that Hope Center may provide.

 Healthcare Operations: We may use and disclose your health information to manage our program operations, such as reviewing the quality of services your receive.